 Alone, we achieve little - but together, we can make a world of difference for these strays

-MissionHELP is working to improve the lives of animals beyond our reach through animal rescuers.
-We provide highly/fully-subsidized vaccination and neutering, guidance, and networking in order to support and activate community-led animal welfare, with the ultimate aim of finding a home for every soul and paving the way for a Stray-Free Malaysia.
+Our community outreach program MissionHELP aims to improve the lives of animals beyond our reach through animal rescuers.
+We provide highly or fully-subsidized vaccination and neutering in order to support community-led animal welfare.

-In 2011 alone, SPCA has coordinated the neutering of 1,149 animals - pets and strays - under MissionHELP.
-These animals are from the Petaling Jaya, Subang Jaya, Kuala Lumpur, Klang and Shah Alam areas.
+In 2012 alone, SPCA has coordinated the neutering of 700 animals - pets and strays - under our MissionHELP program.

 MissionHELP : Royal Selangor Polo Club, Ampang